 - Graham Barrett

 General Registration Now Open

-*For confirmed speakers*: there is no need to register.
-If you have any queries, or to register for the conference dinner, please email us directly at firstname.lastname@example.org
+*For confirmed speakers and respondents*: there is no need to register for the conference itself, only for the conference dinner if you wish to attend (using the form above).
+If you have any queries, please email us directly at firstname.lastname@example.org